Tenthmatrix/MatrixCX/README.md

 The following Matrixcx modules are currently shipped in the version 1.0.0 build 2020011 beta:

-- MatrixCX-Dashboard (Dashboard - Module To Access the Core Module, This should be your starting point...)
+- MatrixCX-Dashboard - A powerful Dashboard Module To Access the Core System, *** This should be your starting point... ***
-- Content Management System Module (CMS Module)
+- MatrixCX-CMS - Content Management System Module (CMS Module)
-- Job board, ATS with (Applicant Tracking Module) - (Job board Module)
+- MatrixCX-ATS - Job board, ATS with (Applicant Tracking Module) - (Job board Module)
-- Recruitment Management Module (Extending Job board Module to manage entire Recruitment business)
+- MatrixCX-Recruitment - Recruitment Management Module (Extending Job board Module to manage entire Recruitment business)
+- MatrixCX-Website - A simple yet powerful way to host and manage your Marketing Blog or a website using powerful backend admin module MatrixCX-CMS

 Under development Modules are as follows: